 Prepare For Outbreaks Like New York's In Other States, Warns Anthony Fauci

 Over a thousand people in the U.S. have died from COVID-19, and over a third of those deaths have taken place in New York.
 Nearly half the confirmed cases in the United States are in New York.
-The state has become a coronavirus hotspot — anyone leaving New York City is being asked to self-quarantine for two weeks.
+The state has become a coronavirus hot spot — anyone leaving New York City is being asked to self-quarantine for two weeks.

-A key adviser to President Trump, Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases and member of the White House Coronavirus Task Force, says other states need to prepare to take on outbreaks of this scale.
+A key adviser to President Trump, Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases and member of the White House coronavirus task force, says other states need to prepare to take on outbreaks of this scale.

-NPR's Noel King spoke with Dr. Fauci about where the U.S. is headed, and what strategies may help stop the spread of the coronavirus.
+NPR's Noel King spoke with Fauci about where the U.S. is headed and what strategies may help stop the spread of the coronavirus.
 He weighed in on increased testing capacity in the U.S. and on President Trump's comment that he hopes to see the economy reopen by Easter.
-That, according to Fauci, remains to be seen.
+That possibility, according to Fauci, remains to be seen.

 This interview has been edited for clarity and length.